Natalie's Health

 • Stir it into pancake batter and make Pumpkin Pancakes.

-Don't forget, this spice mix is very flavorful so little goes a long way when using.
+Don't forget, this spice mix is very flavorful, so a little goes a long way when using it.

 Pumpkin Pie Spice mix stored in a glass jar with a lid